Santa Maria in Cosmedin

 The Basilica of Saint Mary in Cosmedin (Basilica di Santa Maria in Cosmedin; Latin: Santa Maria de Schola Graeca) is a minor basilican church in Rome, Italy, dedicated to the Virgin Mary.
 It is located in the rione (neighborhood) of Ripa.
 Constructed first in the sixth century as a diaconia (deaconry) in an area of the city populated by Greek immigrants, it celebrated Eastern rites and currently serves the Melkite Greek Catholic community of Rome.
 The church was expanded in the eighth century and renovated in the twelfth century, when a campanile (bell tower) was added.
 A Baroque facade and interior refurbishment of 1718 were removed in 1894–1899; the exterior was restored to twelfth-century form, while the architecture of the interior recalls the eighth century with twelfth-century furnishings.
 The narthex of the church contains the famous Bocca della Verità sculpture.

+The epithet "Cosmedin"

+The epithet Cosmedin is traditionally thought to come from the Greek word kosmidion (κοσμίδιον), itself derived from kosmos (κόσμος), meaning "ornament" or "decoration".
+More recent scholarship, however, connects the term to the Monastery of Kosmidion in Constantinople, which was dedicated to Saints Cosmas and Damian.
+This monastery was built north of the city during the reign of Emperor Theodosius II (408–450) and also functioned as a center for charitable relief of the poor.

+In 626, during the Avar-Persian siege of Constantinople, the monastery, located outside the city walls, was destroyed.
+Some of its monks subsequently fled to Rome, settling in the Ripa Graeca, a district inhabited largely by a Greek-speaking community.
+There, they continued their charitable activities, serving the poor through a diaconia dedicated to the Virgin Mary and brought with them the name of their former monastery.
+From Rome, the name Kosmidion spread to other Byzantine exarchates in Italy, including Ravenna and Naples, where it became associated with churches dedicated to the Virgin Mary.